 When Kate Holland’s brother Frank approached Max Brooks with a tale about a volcanic eruption, a hi-tech-back-to-nature planned community, a Bigfoot massacre, and his missing sister’s journal, the author of World War Z wondered why Frank thought he would be the best person to tell his sister’s story.
 “I read your Fangoria article,” Frank answered.

-The real-life article about the “Top Five Classic Bigfoot Movies” that Brooks wrote for Fangoria Magazine in 2009 (you can actually read it online) sets the stage for Brook’s new book, a found-footage-inspired horror novel composed of interviews with rangers, excerpts from books on Sasquatch lore, and, primarily, entries from Kate Holland’s journal.
-A journal that describes in detail, the seige and ultimate destruction of a remote Washington State eco-community by a band of vicious, primitive ape-creatures displaced from their home by the devastating eruption of Mount Rainier.
+The real-life article about the “Top Five Classic Bigfoot Movies” that MAx Brooks wrote for Fangoria Magazine in 2009 sets the stage for Brook’s new book, a found-footage-inspired horror novel composed of interviews with rangers, excerpts from books on Sasquatch lore, and, primarily, entries from Kate Holland’s journal.
+A journal that describes in detail, the siege and ultimate destruction of a remote Washington State eco-community by a band of vicious, primitive ape-creatures displaced from their home by the devastating eruption of Mount Rainier.